MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 ## Connecting WinDbg to the target for kernel debugging

 On the host computer, open WinDbg.
 On the **File** menu, choose **Kernel Debug**.
 In the Kernel Debugging dialog box, open the **Net** tab.
-Paste in your port number and key that you saved to in the notepad .txt file earlier.
+Paste in your port number and key that you saved in the notepad .txt file earlier.
 Select **OK**.

 You can also start a WinDbg session by opening a Command Prompt window and entering the following command, where is the port you selected above, and is the key that was returned by kdnet.exe above.
-Paste in the key in that you saved to in the notepad .txt file earlier.
+Paste in the key that you saved in the notepad .txt file earlier.

    `windbg -k -d net:port=<YourDebugPort>,key=<YourKey>`

 ### Reboot the target computer

 Once the debugger is connected, reboot the target computer.
-One way to do reboot the PC, is to use the `shutdown -r -t 0` command from an administrator's command prompt.
+One way to do reboot the PC is to use the `shutdown -r -t 0` command from an administrator's command prompt.

 After the target PC restarts, the debugger should connect automatically.

-Once the machine rebooted, then the NIC firmware will assign a new MAC address to the new added KDNET PF, and dbgsettings::busparams will point to the new added PF.
+Once the machine reboots, then the NIC firmware will assign a new MAC address to the newly added KDNET PF, and dbgsettings::busparams will point to the newly added PF.

 ## Finding the MAC address for the 2PF adapter

-Since the new added PF is a PCI bus configured port, there will be a new MAC address value assigned to new added PF by the NIC firmware.
+Since the newly added PF is a PCI bus configured port, there will be a new MAC address value assigned to the newly added PF by the NIC firmware.
 The kdnet.exe tool does not currently support displaying the MAC address for the added 2PF.

 There are two ways of finding the new MAC address: